liquidinvestigations/old-docs/manual/Readme.md

 distribution comes with a chat app – _Matrix_ – and a wiki – _DokuWiki_.
 Users
 can share notes and exchange messages in a private and secure environment.

-### Chat – matrix.org
+### Chat – Matrix.org | Riot.im
 Go to the homepage and click on _Matrix_.
 Log in with your credentials on the liquid node.
-Here you can create and join chat rooms, and start private conversations.
+Here you can use the Riot chat service UI and create and join chat rooms, and start private conversations.

 ### Wiki - DokuWiki
 Go to the homepage and click on _DokuWiki_.
 Log in with your credentials on the